Jamieson works from his home in Cramond Tower, Edinburgh. This 14th century

 window was made in the west wall.
 To maintain the character of the Tower, the

-partition walls are paneled in mahogany, and the rubble walls have been left
+partition walls are panelled in mahogany, and the rubble walls have been left

-Again, beams and flooring have been laid to provide two further bedrooms.
+Again, beams and flooring have been laid to provide one further bedroom,